 Gas-filled balloons explode inside Mumbai lift, injuring delivery worker and student

-The woman had just arrived in Mumbai to visit a relative when the balloons were being delivered for a birthday celebration in the same building.
+The student had just arrived in Mumbai to visit a relative when the balloons were being delivered for a birthday celebration in the same building.

-A young woman was injured after gas-filled balloons carried by a delivery worker exploded inside a lift in a suburb in India.
+A young woman was injured after gas-filled balloons carried by a delivery worker blew up inside a lift in a suburb in India.

 The incident, which happened on Monday (Feb 2) at around 10.30pm, was captured on closed-circuit television at the Anmol Tower in Goregaon, Mumbai.